Autumn Wisdom: Predictability and Boundaries

-In Ayurveda, autumn is considered a vata season dominated by the elements of air and space.
-The qualities of autumn according to Ayurveda are dry, rough, windy, erratic, cool, subtle, and clear.
+In Ayurveda, autumn is considered a vata season dominated by the elements of air and space and the qualities of dryness, roughness, wind, unpredictability, coolness, subtleness, and clarity.
 To see this in nature and in our own lives, think of dry leaves and skin, windy weather, erratic schedules, cool mornings and clear nights.

-Because this season is dynamic, moving and changeable, there is a sense of excitement and possibility.
+Because this season is dynamic, moving and changeable, Autumn offers us excitement and possibility.
 At the same time, the qualities of dynamism and variability inherent to Autumn can leave us feeling overwhelmed or depleted, especially those of us who have busy schedules.
-Therefore Ayurveda recommends focusing on the qualities that balance vata such as eating warmer, moister food, dressing in layers, slowing down, and grounding the body.
+Therefore Ayurveda recommends focusing on qualities and experiences that balance vata such as eating warmer, moister food, dressing in layers, slowing down, and grounding the body.
 One of the best ways to counteract the busyness of the fall season is the create more predictable routines and boundaries to support these routines.

 I think of predictable morning and evening routines as bookends of sanity for my day.
 My days might be erratic and changing, but my mornings and evenings can be rhythmic and sane inducing.

 A predictable morning routine for is to get up, meditate, move and, then eat breakfast.
 This sets me up for a productive and grounded day.
 Taking a break in the middle of the day to sit and eat a satisfying lunch gives me a well needed pause.
 My evening routine involves another round of some kind of movement and an earlier dinner followed by connection with family and relaxation.
 This sets me up for a good night sleep and a successful following day.
 When I stick to these daily routines, I stay grounded, calm and sane.

 Of course none of this will happen if I don't plan it.
 My calendar is key for this.
-I am diligent about scheduling my morning and evening routines as well as my lunch hour.
+I am diligent about scheduling into my calendar my morning and evening routines as well as my lunch hour.
 After these "self-care" blocks of time, I schedule in my appointments, meetings, and work commitments.